 If You Become a Victim

-Contact your local Legacy Bank location immediately for assistance in regards to your banking relationships.
+Contact your local Grundy National Bank location immediately for assistance in regards to your banking relationships.

 Notify the issuers of any and all credit cards you hold to determine the proper course of action with those carriers, and close any accounts that may have had unauthorized activities.